 Who can help you at Mohawk

 CTL staff are great collaborators for rubric design and building.
-Faculty Curriculum Developers/Designers can assist as you tease out assignments’ important criteria and establish levels of performance.
-Educational Technology Specialists can work with you to optimize the Rubrics tool in eLearn.
+Curriculum & Program Quality Consultants (CPQC) can assist as you tease out assignments’ important criteria and establish levels of performance.
+Educational Technology Specialists (ETS) can work with you to optimize the Rubrics tool in MyCanvas.
 Get in touch!

 Assessment Guide from the Library: This guide on Assessment has rubric resources (books, articles, websites, etc.) spotlighted.